MyEtherWallet/knowledge-base/source/_posts/offline/offline_transaction.md

 ## __Generate Your Offline Transaction__

-**Step 1.** Plug in the USB to your offline computer.
+**Step 1.** Plug in the USB to your **offline** computer.

 **Step 2.** Access the offline version of MEW on this same offline device.
-This is done by opening ‘Index’ from the file list with your browser.
+* This is done by opening ‘Index’ from the file list with your browser.
+* If you do not have MEW downloaded for offline use, check out [this article][mewOffline].

 **Step 3.** Access your wallet like you would normally, and choose ‘Send Offline’ from the menu to the left.

 **Step 4.** Import your JSON file from the connected USB.
-Alternatively, you can manually fill in your nonce, transaction details, and the address you are sending to, as well as other relevant data.
+* Alternatively, you can manually fill in your nonce, transaction details, and the address you are sending to, as well as other relevant data.

 **Step 5.** If you’re sending to a contract, extra data may cause you to need a higher gas limit.
-Excess gas will be refunded, so don’t be afraid to raise it as high as 100,000.
+* Excess gas will be refunded, so don’t be afraid to raise it as high as 100,000.

 **Step 6.** Click ‘Generate Transaction’, then copy the long string that says ‘Signed Transaction’ and paste it in a text file, or download a new JSON file holding your signed transaction’s details.
 Drag this text file or JSON file into your USB for the final step in the process.